ousbayaa/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach is a for loop that goes through every item in the array.
+.map is the same as forEach, except that it creates a new array.

 2. What is the difference between a function and a method?

+A method is a function that is inside of an object.

 3. What is closure?

+Closure is a function within a function that lets you access the parent's scope.

 4. Describe the four rules of the 'this' keyword.

+- The "this" object is the whole window when it's inside the global scope.
+- "this" is implicit before any function.
+- New binding is whenever you actually set up "this"
+- "this" is explicitly defined when using .call or .apply functions.

 5. Why do we need super() in an extended class?

+We need super so that we can initialise the parent's constructor.

 ## Project Set up